Testing out the Cosy Club’s Christmas menu; it’s a tough job, but someone’s got to do it!

-We were shown to our table, fitted out with Christmas crackers, and were offered mulled wine or prosecco to get us in the festive mood as we looked at the menu.
+We were shown to our table, fitted out with Christmas crackers, and were offered mulled wine or prosecco to get us in the festive mood.
 The Christmas menu at the Cosy Club includes 3 courses for £27.95 per person, starting from 22nd November until 24th December.

-The Christmas feast began with a sharing platter of smoked salmon blinis, pigs in blankets, halloumi and sweetcorn bites, baked camembert, mushroom and chestnut pate and pork belly bites.
+The Christmas feast began with a sharing platter of smoked salmon blinis, pigs in blankets, halloumi and sweetcorn bites, and baked camembert.
+There was also mushroom and chestnut pate and pork belly bites.
 A sharing platter created a sociable way to begin the evening, chatting about the different ingredients and flavours.
 In particular I favoured the mushroom pate and halloumi bites.

-For main course there was a variety of options to choose from including a turkey and smoked bacon pie, slow roasted pork belly, confit duck leg, pan-fried sea bass, beetroot, carrot and parsnip pie and halloumi and winter vegetable wellington.
+For main course there was a variety of options to choose from including a turkey and smoked bacon pie, slow roasted pork belly and confit duck leg.
+There was also a pan-fried sea bass, beetroot, carrot and parsnip pie and halloumi and winter vegetable wellington.
 I was pleased to find veggie, vegan and pescatarian options available, especially on a Christmas menu where you usually just see a nut roast!

 I opted for the halloumi and winter vegetable pie with creamy mash, roasted maple-glazed carrots and parsnips, sprouts, sage and chestnut butter and gravy.
 The pie was absolutely delicious, and when combined with the mash and rich gravy it all simply melted in the mouth.
 The flavours reminded me of Christmas and the dish was comfort food at its best.